*Scroll to the bottom of the page to access a student application.

 Summer internships offer a crucial pathway to future employment for the next generation of nonprofit leaders.
 However, the universality of unpaid internships in the nonprofit sector create financial hurdles for students to participate in experiential learning.

 In an effort to diversify the pool of young nonprofit professionals in North Carolina, the Z. Smith Reynolds Foundation established the Non-Profit Internship Program (NPIP) in 2011.
 Since 2011, the program has awarded paid internship opportunities to more than 20 Pell grant-eligible college and university students enrolled in four-year institutions across the state.
-This year, the program will expand through a collaboration of seven funders and will offer 38 paid internships for the summer of 2018.
+This year, the program will continue through a collaboration of seven funders to offer 38 paid internships for the summer of 2019.
 Funders involved in the collaboration include:

 Students spend a minimum of eight weeks during the summer with host organizations.
 Internships offer a range of exposure and skill-building opportunities in areas such as research, community outreach, public policy, communications, fundraising and social media.
 Details and workplans for each intern vary by organization; however, host organizations must provide the Z. Smith Reynolds Foundation with a workplan that ensures a rewarding experience, substantive opportunities, and adequate supervision for their intern.

 In addition to the internship, students will have the opportunity to connect with other interns in the program and participate in on-going professional development throughout the summer.

 Interns receive a taxable stipend of $3,200 of which the funder provides two-thirds ($2,133) in a lump sum to organizations.
 Host organizations must provide the remaining one-third ($1,067) and are responsible for paying the stipend to the intern.
 (Please note: The remaining one-third of the stipend is not paid by the school which the student currently attends.)
 Each Host Organization is eligible for only one intern per summer.